 That property of retinols and retinoids is exactly why they are widely used in acne treatments.
 And those, in turn, can come in two types: prescribed medications that you need to take orally (i.e. pills or tablets), or topical treatments and medications, which come in the shape of creams, gels, ointments and so on.

 Now, the so-called “biologically active” ingredient in retinoids are two substances called tretinoin and isotretinoin.
-Tretinoin is found in the (usually topical treatment) Retin-A, and isotretinoin is the main ingredient in one of the most popular acne medications, Accutane (also going by the name of Roaccutane and many others, depending on the manufacturer).
+Tretinoin is found in the (usually topical treatment) Retin-A, and isotretinoin is the main ingredient in one of the most popular acne medications, Accutane (also going by the brand name of Roaccutane and many others, depending on the manufacturer).

 Isotretinoin is a powerful analog of Vitamin A, and perhaps even more powerful.
 That is why medications that employ it to treat acne require many tests and precautions to be taken.
 The reason is that this form of Vitamin A, isotretinoin, is so powerful that it works all the way down to the cellular level and its DNA.
 Isotretinoin activates a set of genes that make skin cells mature faster, and induces rapid cell growth in the epidermis - the surface layer of the skin.
 It is also one of the most efficient uses of Vitamin A for acne scars.
-Thus Vitamin A, or this specific type of it, the retinoid isotretinoin, acts as a sort of reconstructor of the skin.
+Thus Vitamin A, or this specific type of it, the retinoid isotretinoin, acts as a sort of reconstruction crew for the skin.

 However, that is also why Accutane and Roaccutane can cause so many side effects, complications, and even birth defects; because their main compound, the activated Vitamin A known as isotretinoin, is so impactful.
 However, Accutane and isotretinoin remain one of the most potent cures for even the most severe type of acne, the cystic ones.
 Treatment can last for up to 6 months, but the success rates are pretty solid - Accutane and Roaccutane clear acne 85% of the time.
 If you want to learn more about isotretinoin, head over to our in-depth article about Accutane for acne.